logchimp/docs/docs/install/ubuntu.md

 ### Install PostgreSQL

-Next, you’ll need to install PostgreSQL to be used as the production database.
+Next, you’ll need to install PostgreSQL.
+Logchimp will store all the data for your instance in this PostgreSQL database.

 ```bash
 # Install PostgreSQL